 What exactly is Generation Hope?

-Generation Hope is a week of events running from September 12-16.
-A host of panels, workshops, and talks will be on offer, aimed at participants aged between 16 and 25.
+Generation Hope is a week of events running from March 20-25.
+A host of activities, workshops, and talks will be on offer, aimed at participants aged between 16 and 25.
 The events, created in partnership with young activists from around the world, are intended to be approachable and accessible.
-Regardless of whether you’re just thinking about getting involved, or are already engaged with the issues, you’re sure to gain something from the events.
-Perhaps you want to better understand the science behind the climate crisis?
-Maybe you’re after tools to better deal with eco-anxiety?
-Or maybe you’re keen to meet like-minded people?
-All of this is on offer, and plenty more.
-There’s a Generation Hope event for everyone.
-And with events available online as well as in person, anyone wanting to Act for the Planet can join in.
+Regardless of whether you’re just thinking about getting involved, or are already engaged with the issues, all young adults are sure to gain something from the events.

 Conor O’Keeffe, the Creative Producer of Generation Hope at the Natural History Museum said: